dafer45/TBTK/doc/Tutorials.md

 - @subpage BuildingAFirstApplicationTwoLevelSystem

 @page CreatingANewApplication Creating a new application (Unix like operating systems such as Linux and Mac OS)
+# Purpose and learning outcome {#CreatingANewApplicationPurposeAndLearningOutcome}
+In this tutorial we learn how to create a new project and how to build and execute an application.
+We also go through the file and folder structure of a basic project and learn to create more complex template projects.
+At the end of this tutorial the reader should be comfortable with the support structure inside which an application is built and be ready to learn how to write actual applications.

 # Creating, building, and executing a first application {#CreatingBuildingAndExecutingAFirstApplication}
 ## Project creation using TBTKCreateApplication
 One of the main issues when writing code in a language such as C++ is the need to manage both source files and dependencies in terms of other libraries.